Avenged Sevenfold Will Officially Release New Album in 2023 - NewsBreak

 Post Malone Pays Tribute to Power Trip by Wearing Band’s T-Shirt at Arena Show

 Post Malone honored the metal band Power Trip during his show at Dickies Arena in Forth Worth, Texas, last Wednesday (Oct.
 26).
-The rock-leaning hip-hip artist wore a Power Trip T-shirt during the performance, exposing thousands of concertgoers to his love for the heavy Texas group and their late lead vocalist, Riley Gale.
+The rock-leaning hip-hip artist wore a Power Trip T-shirt for most of the performance, exposing thousands of concertgoers to his love for the heavy Texas group and their late lead vocalist, Riley Gale.

+See The Black Dahlia Murder Play First Show Since Trevor Strnad’s Death

+As promised, The Black Dahlia Murder returned to the concert stage on Friday night (Oct.
+28), playing their first show since the death of frontman Trevor Strnad earlier this spring.
+Strnad died back in May at the age of 41, and in the period after his death the band contemplated...

 Watch Cliff Burton Jam ‘For Whom the Bell Tolls’ in His Pre-Metallica Band